A Second Review of U-Haul U-Box for Portable Moving and Storage

-Here is what I’ve learned: U-Box’s convenience and customer service has continued to be second to none, but their prices have gone up (always a disappointment).
+Here is what I’ve learned: U-Box’s convenience and customer service continues to be second to none, but their prices have gone up (always a disappointment).

-Yes, sadly U-Box’s prices have increased over the years.
+Sadly, U-Box’s prices have increased over the years.
 In 2009, the move from Pittsburgh to St. Louis cost us under $500.
-The move from St. Louis to Boulder cost about $700.
-My research for our move this summer puts shipping costs from Boulder to Kingston at about $1000.
+Our 2011 move from St. Louis to Boulder cost about $700.
+My research for our move this summer puts shipping costs from Boulder to Kingston, Ontario, at about $1000.

 Monthly storage costs have gone up as well.
 Just last year, we paid $60/month.
 Now, it is telling me $70/month.
 And even if you don’t plan on long-term storage, you still have to pay for at least one month.